ajaymatharoo/toronto-bids/README.md

 # 1. Project Outline

-The project consists of the following main stages:
+The project consists of the following main stages:<br>
 a.
 Scraping<br>
 b.
 Ingestion<br>
 c.
 Making the data public<br>